Pane Cunzato (Dressed Sicilian Bread)Our Favourites

 Finally, he placed the lid from the top of bread which had also been drizzled in oil, back in its place and squeezed tightly together as if the bread had never been sliced.
 The pane cunzatu ‘dressed bread’ rested for 15 minutes and then we all dug in with an extra cold beer in hand.
 A pure marriage of classic Sicilian ingredients in a bite!

 Slice the day of old bread in half down the middle and place on a chopping board.
-Drizzle with the extra virgin olive oil and sprinkle over the capuliatu and dried oregano.
+TIP* The bread is delicious grilled or toasted on a BBQ too!
+Drizzle the sliced bread with the extra virgin olive oil and sprinkle over the capuliatu and dried oregano.

 Place the anchovies evenly on top next and then finish with the thinly sliced pecorino cheese.
 Drizzle the other half of the bread with extra virgin olive oil and place on top and squeeze together.